Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

 Washington Sex Crime Appeals

 A conviction for a sex offense in Washington can result in far more than just a jail or prison sentence.
-State law allows for fines, restitution, and mandatory registration as a sex offender.
+State law allows for fines, restitution and mandatory registration as a sex offender.
 The criminal justice system provides checks for defendants against abuses by the state.
-Some checks allow a defendant to challenge a sex crime charge before trial, or to seek dismissal at trial.
-A defendant has the right to appeal a conviction based on errors occurring during a trial, or to challenge incarceration through a habeas corpus petition.
+Some checks allow a defendant to challenge a sex crime charge before trial or seek dismissal at trial.
+A defendant has the right to appeal a conviction based on errors occurring during a trial or challenge incarceration through a habeas corpus petition.
 The requirement to register as a sex offender is also subject to challenge in certain circumstances.
 A sex crimes defense attorney with knowledge of Washington’s criminal laws can help you understand your rights and options.

 Washington Criminal Court System

-Prosecutions for alleged sex crimes take place in the court systems of the state’s thirty-nine counties.
-Superior courts hear felony cases, while misdemeanor cases may go before a district court or a superior court.
+Prosecutions for alleged sex crimes take place in the court systems of the state’s 39 counties.
+Superior courts hear felony cases, while misdemeanor cases may go before a district court or a Superior Court.
 A defendant may appeal a district court conviction to the superior court of the same county, while appeals of superior court convictions go to one of the state’s three Courts of Appeals.
 The Washington Supreme Court hears appeals of Court of Appeals decisions.
 It has final jurisdiction over state law cases, except in rare circumstances when the U.S. Supreme Court agrees to hear an appeal.

 The defendant, now known as the appellant, generally may only raise issues of error occurring at trial.
 This could include prosecutorial misconduct, ineffective assistance of counsel, errors by the court in admitting or suppressing evidence, and constitutional violations.
 New evidence is usually not allowed.